- Step 1: The K-1 Petition

 - Other items prohibited at the discretion of security staff.

-After you enter the Consulate, a local employee will collect some of your documents.
+The document checker is a local employee of the Consulate.
+He or she will collect some of your documents.
 This may include, for example, your passport, DS-160 confirmation page, and medical exam.
 The document checker will pass these documents to the consular officer.

 The document checker may also ask some questions to see if your documents are complete and accurate, such as: Have you been to the U.S.?
 Have you lived in any third country for a year or more?
 Have you been a member of the Chinese Communist Party?